Tis the season to be marketing

 By Megan Rizzi

 Ever heard the saying “the early bird gets the worm?”
 With seasonal marketing campaigns, this is definitely the case.
-Though it seems summer was here just a moment ago, it will soon be November, which means it is time to start planning for December.
+Though it seems summer was here just a moment ago, it will soon be 2019, which means it is time to start planning for the new year.
 We are all no doubt asking ourselves “where has the time gone?” – but what really matters is that it is time for your next seasonal marketing campaign.
 With seasonal campaigns, advanced thinking is the name of the game.
 If you aren’t two steps ahead, you can easily fall behind before even realising it.

 Especially around major holidays, we all get to be incredibly busy.
 We have so much going on each day; from organising holiday plans to wrapping up those end-of-the-year projects.
 Just making it through each day and completing your weekly duties can be task enough.
 It can be challenging to think outside of the moment and plan for tomorrow, let alone a month from now.